-OT - BUF
+OT - ARI

 Bills' OT Cody Ford (knee) suffered a torn meniscus during practice earlier this week, effectively ending his season as he prepares to undergo surgery and rehab for the next three to four months, per Ian Rapoport.